ghga-de/ghga-metadata-schema/docs/schema_markdown/MaterialEntity.md

  * [AnatomicalEntity](AnatomicalEntity.md) - Biological entity that is either an individual member of a biological species or constitutes the structural organization of an individual member of a biological species.
  * [Biospecimen](Biospecimen.md) - A Biospecimen is any natural material taken from a biological entity (usually a human) for testing, diagnostics, treatment, or research purposes.
 The Biospecimen is linked to the Individual from which the Biospecimen is derived.
- * [Population](Population.md) - A population is a collection of individuals from the same taxonomic class living, counted or sampled at a particular site or in a particular area.
+ * [Population](Population.md) - A Population is a collection of individuals from the same taxonomic class living, counted or sampled at a particular site or in a particular area.
  * [Sample](Sample.md) - A sample is a limited quantity of something to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
 A sample is prepared from a Biospecimen (isolate or tissue).

 ## Referenced by Class